jerrod-lessel/postfire-debris-flow/README.md

 1. ~~Verify Soil Data Access connectivity and schema~~ **done**, live STATSGO output captured as a fixture
 2. ~~Real data ingest: Sentinel-2 and 3DEP for the 2024 Bridge Fire~~ **done**
 3. ~~Cross-validate the model against the official USGS `pfdf` package~~ **done**, exact agreement, pinned as a test
+4. ~~Compare against the published USGS Bridge Fire assessment~~ **done**, see `02b_usgs_comparison.ipynb`
-4. Sensitivity analysis: which basins are High under *every* assumption, and which flip depending on dNBR threshold, basin delineation and soil dataset.
+5. Sensitivity analysis: which basins are High under *every* assumption, and which flip depending on dNBR threshold, basin delineation and soil dataset.
 USGS publishes single scenario assessments without uncertainty bounds, so this is the genuinely additional piece
-5. Compare against the published USGS Bridge Fire assessment, which is the pipeline level validation the model comparison does not provide
 6. Delivery: tippecanoe to PMTiles, COGs on Cloudflare R2, MapLibre GL JS front end

 ## References and attribution